'Pulse' - Pearson

 OldWorld gained exposure and expertise in computer-based education and its growing adoption in areas of the world one might expect otherwise.
 The project exposed us to Moodle CMS - the platform that 'Pulse' was built on.
 Insight was also gained into age-specific design (young students vs teachers) and industry-specific users and behaviour.

-This project engagement was defined as being Outside IR35 - 100% contractor control (OldWorld Creative Ltd retained control and direction over work produced, working patterns and work delivery, and was not client-office-based) as per correct contractor practices.
+This project engagement was defined as being Outside IR35 - 100% contractor control (OldWorld Creative Ltd retained control and direction over work produced, working patterns and project delivery, and was not client-office-based) as per correct contractor practices.